Home » Cookie Recipes » Cannoli Cookies

 • Flavor: Borrowing from the typical flavors of cannoli, these cookies are just the perfect ending to your special Italian meal or Sunday lunch.

-• Quick and easy: This simple recipe comes together easily, whether you’re an experienced baker or just starting out.
+• Quick and easy: This simple recipe comes together easily, whether you’re an experienced baker or just beginning.

-Great for gifting: Beautiful and homemade, Cannoli Cookies are a thoughtful treat to share with friends and family.
+Great for gifting: Beautiful and homemade, Cannoli Cookies are a thoughtful treat to share with friends and family, especially for Christmas and other special occasions.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.